Supersonic aircraft

 With the end of Concorde’s career in France 17 years ago, no more supersonic jets have crossed the planet.

-Since then, some companies have sought to revive these well-known aircraft by trying to remedy their main flaw : high fuel consumption.
+Since then, some companies have been looking forward to revive these well-known aircraft by trying to fix their main flaw : high fuel consumption.

 These companies are :